MINISTRYGmbH/morrow-core/docs/security.md

 Explicit public folder
 ----------------------
-If possible you should change the document root to the `public` folder in your `App` folder.
+If possible you should change the document root to the `public` folder in your `app` folder.
 This way it is not possible to call other files than those public files.

 **Be careful:** If you have made changes to the uppermost `.htaccess` file, you have to copy them to the `.htaccess` file in the public folder.